-Often times, drivers feel these courses are a waste of time; requirements mandated in the state that are blocking their freedom, and nothing more.
+Oftentimes, drivers feel these courses are a waste of time; requirements mandated in the state that are blocking their freedom, and nothing more.
 However, there is valuable information that is taught in these courses, and it is a shame that more don’t embrace this when taking a course.
 It is important to enroll in a class that is worthwhile and engaging.
-Many online drivers ed courses meet state requirements, and are even encouraged by the state.
-They allow the user to learn the information at their own pace, which can help with retention of the information.
+Many online driver’s ed courses meet state requirements and are even encouraged by the state.
+They allow the user to learn the information at their own pace, which can help with the retention of the information.
 A positive learning experience could yield countless dividends once a driver gets behind the wheel and is faced with the temptations that come with distracted driving.

 Legislation Could Still Use Improvement

 Currently, there are still 11 states that do not consider texting and driving a primary offense.
-Texting and driving is as dangerous as drinking and driving, and drinking and driving is considered a primary offense by every state.
+Texting and driving are as dangerous as drinking and driving, and the former is considered a primary offense by every state.
 Florida is one of the eleven states that does not consider texting and driving a primary offense.
 This legislation is often ignored, tied up in partisan politics over individuals’ rights.
 As a secondary offense, a police officer cannot pull you over if texting and driving is the only infraction you are committing – the officer can pull you over if you’re violating an unrelated traffic offense, and then also cite texting as a violation.

 Texting and driving while on the road should be a no-brainer case as a first offense across the nation.
 Safety should trump politics, and the reality is that when a driver chooses to distract themselves by texting, it is not only their life that they are putting in danger – it is the lives of every single driver around them on the road that day.
 In 2013, only 55 percent of American adults owned a smartphone.
 Now, the number is as high as 70 percent.